MISSION HILL KIDS:

 Join us on Sunday at at one of our three campuses:

 - • Central Campus @ 9 and 10:45 AM

 - • Lake Carroll Campus @ 9:30 and 10:45 AM

 - • Six Mile Campus @ 9:30 and 10:45 AM

 Kids can take notes using the note sheet provided – Download Sermon Notes Sheet here

 Beginning Sept.
-8th at 6:30 PM, we will be meeting for our Awana program for ages 2 through 4th grade.
+8th at 6:30 PM on the Central Campus, we will be meeting for our Awana program for ages 2 through 4th grade.
 Visit our Awana page for more information and to register.
 Wednesday programs will end promptly at 8 PM.

 We love using The Gospel Project.
 The Gospel Project is a three-year survey of the Bible that goes from Genesis to Revelation, with each lesson pointing back to Jesus.
 When kids truly experience the gospel, their hearts are transformed.
 It is the gospel, not good behavior, which changes everything.

 The Gospel Project for Kids teaches kids to: